 Even though the caves are not signposted (at the time of writing), they’re very easy to find.

 Get yourself to the bridge in the village (pictured above), then head over to the side that the old Cushendun Hotel is on.
-Walk right on past it and the Glendun Hotel, then on round the corner past the Fisherman’s Cottage.
+Walk right on past it and the Glendun Hotel, then on round the corner to the other side of the Fisherman’s Cottage.

 It feels like you’re about to walk into the apartment block’s car park, but the caves are just a further 2 minutes walk past the two grey stone buildings.